 - VA financing – Guaranteed by the Veteran's Administration with little or no down payment

 - FHA financing – Insured by the Federal Housing Administration, the down payment is as low as 3.5%, but the purchase price is limited.

 The frequency of your payment is another important aspect to consider.
-Will you pay your mortgage monthly or even bi-monthly?
-More frequent payments usually mean that you can pay your mortgage off faster, but is more taxing on your budget.
+Will you pay your mortgage monthly or bi-monthly?
+More frequent payments usually mean that you can pay your mortgage off faster, but can be taxing on your budget.
 To simplify your finances, choose a payment frequency that matches when you get paid.

 4. Just What Are Closing Costs?